Do Not Let Your Money EscapeInsulation Guide for Boston

 Why Boston Homes Are Unique

-Located in Climate Zone 5, homes face severe winters.
-The biggest threat isn't just high heating bills—it's **Ice Dams**.
-When heat escapes into the attic, it melts snow on the roof, which refreezes at the gutters, causing massive water damage.
+Located in Climate Zone 5, Boston homes face severe winters.
+The biggest threat is not just high heating bills, it is heat escaping into the attic and creating snow melt and ice dam risks.

 By the numbers: